Egg Collective is a New York-based design company established in 2011 by Stephanie Beamer, Crystal Ellis, and Hillary Petrie

 Each item in Egg Collective’s Collection is handmade from natural materials that are intended to stand the test of time.
 That inherent solidity extends to every aspect of the company’s production processes.
 Community, quality, and stewardship of the natural world are at the company’s core.
 All of Egg Collective’s work is made of the highest quality raw materials in its own woodshop and in collaboration with local small-scale fabricators.

 In addition to its commitment to high-quality craftsmanship, Egg Collective’s work is united by an underlying attention to detail, surface, and form.
-The company’s sculptural work focuses on the combination of natural materials —wood, leather, stone, metal—with pure, elemental forms.
+The company’s sculptural designs combine elemental shapes with materials that patina and age beautifully including: wood, leather, metal, glass, and stone.

 Egg Collective also represents a small selection of emerging and mid-career contemporary artists and designers with the intention of creating a dialogue between the applied arts and the fine arts.

 The company has received many awards and accolades throughout its tenure including: Best New Designer at ICFF, Forbes 30 under 30, American Design Honors at Wanted Design, Wallpaper Magazine’s Best Young Americans, Martha Stewart’s American Made Honors, and the Award for Distinction at Sam Fox School of Design and Visual Arts at Washington University